-Princess Jasmine looking enticing and ethereal in a flowing harem pants - this is one of the most popular and enduring images of a harem pant -Today's fashion conscious girls also crave this pants for its cool casual and attractive looks.
+Princess Jasmine looking enticing and ethereal in flowing harem pants – this is one of the most popular and enduring images of a harem pant -Today’s fashion-conscious girls also crave these pants for its cool casual and attractive looks.

 Harem pants is usually spoken in the same breath as belly dancing, a Middle Eastern dance.
 The fluid sinuous movements associated with belly dancing is aided by the loose pattern of harem pants.
 It used to be accompanied by a heavily embellished bra and hip belt.
 Nowadays It is worn with a variety of tops.

 In fact one of the reasons why harem pants is so popular is that it is flattering to most body shapes.
 This pants have a baggy silhouette with the legs of the pants tight at the calves.
 This creates a very casual effortless style and hence very popular.

 They usually have an elasticized waist or a draw corded one.
 You can sew them in a multitude of fabrics like light cotton, satin, silk, chiffon, georgette, sheer fabrics, knit, even a medium cotton; Just avoid sewing them with heavy fabrics.

 The pattern I have given below is for a Harem pants which is mostly fitted around the waist, not very baggy around the place where you need the least bulk, though it has an elastic waist.
 If you like an easy harem pants with shirred waist ( which is free size and easy to make in an hour or so) checkout the tutorial for the belly dance pants here.